- Start date(s):

 - Week 5: This week is all about shopping, introducing statements such as “ikura desuka (how much?)” and “Noun o kudasai (I would like to buy it)”.
 We will count from 10 to 10,000 and introduce some adjectives.

-- Week Seven: Going to a restaurant and ordering a meal and the introduction of traditional Japanese meals as well as modern fast food.
+- Week Seven: Going to a restaurant and ordering a meal.
+You will be introduced to traditional Japanese meals as well as modern fast food.

 - Week Nine: Talking about opening and closing times “nanji kara nanji made desuka”.
 You will also learn some useful Japanese phrases for travellers in Japan